W-XuWX/TIL/async-programming.md

     - returns a Futures object that represents the eventual results of asychronous operation
 5. `asyncio.run(main())`
     - Entry point for async programs
-    - Manages the async event loop
+    - Creates and manages the async event loop
     - Runs the main coroutine and handles its completion
     - Replaces traditional synchronous program entry points

 ### Example Implementation

+Python version >= 3.11: using `asyncio.TaskGroup()`to create and run tasks concurrently
  ```python
 import asyncio